-PC international students will get a 6-month visa.
-If any international student resigns or withdraws from PC, they are required to get a cancelling visa letter from the IA office and cancel their visa at the immigration office.
+PC international students may get a 6-month visa.
+If any international student resigns, withdraws, or postpones their study, they are required to get a cancellation visa letter from the IA office and cancel their visa at the Immigration office.
+In addition, they must cancel their visa within the period specified by the immigration office.
+Otherwise, students must pay the fine and deal with any consequences.